 *Other education-related costs such as books and cost of living are not included in the table above.

-Costs are estimates for the 2021-2022 year.
 For full details of tuition costs, please visit One Stop.

 A non-refundable $500 tuition deposit is required to confirm your intention to enroll in the Master of Applied Business Analytics program and is applied toward the first academic term.